10 Apple Watch Tips and Tricks Everyone Should Know

 The Apple Watch introduced a fundamentally new way of interacting with a smartwatch.
 This means there are a whole lot of new tricks to learn about, of course.

-1. Set an Image From Gallery as Custom Watch Face
+1. Set a Photo as a Watch Face

 Here’s how to do it:

 - Launch the Photos app on your iPhone.

 - Open the particular picture you want to set.

 - Tap the Share icon and select Create Watch Face.